Havelock, Innis and Richards in 1947

 5. Havelock’s lectures were probably given in 1944 or 1945, before Innis’s Political Economy in the Modern State in 1946 and after Havelock’s reading of Parry in 1943.

 7. Innis began teaching at the University of Toronto in 1920; Havelock in 1929.
-As described here, the two became acquainted in 1930.
+As described here, the two became acquainted early in 1930, just months after Havelock arrived in Toronto.
 By the mid-1940’s they had therefore known each other for around 15 years.

 8. In Olson and Torrance (eds.), Literacy and Orality, 1991.